SeLite/SeLite.github.io/ExitConfirmationChecker.md

 {:toc}

 # Status #
-This add-on is a work in progress.
+This component is a work in progress.
 Currently it works only for Selenese commands `type` and `typeRandom`.

 # Overview #
 Modern web pages assist you to prevent unintended loss of the data that you entered.
 When you edit a form but you don't submit it and then you try to close the tab (or the window or the browser), or you try to navigate away from the screen (following links or typing a new URL), the page asks you to confirm your intention.
 In Firefox it says 'This page is asking you to confirm that you want to leave - data you have entered may not be saved.' and it gives you a choice of two buttons: 'Stay on Page' and 'Leave Page'.
 (You won't be able to close the tab/window or even Firefox unless you click at one of those buttons, or unless you close Firefox forcibly).
 The application asks for that confirmation in a handler for [window.onbeforeunload()](https://developer.mozilla.org/en-US/docs/WindowEventHandlers.onbeforeunload).